 The Catholic Association of Ireland is formed

-By 1823 Daniel O’Connell founded the Catholic Association on the principal of achieving full emancipation by peaceful and legal means.
-To raise funds for this organisation, he opened membership to all classes and asked for a subscription of a penny per month.
+By 1823 Daniel O’Connell founded the Catholic Association on the principle of achieving full emancipation by peaceful and legal means.
+To raise funds for this organization, he opened membership to all classes and asked for a subscription of a penny per month.
 This brought in very large amounts of money which funded his campaign.

 - The Green Flag, a History of Irish Nationalism.
 Robert Kee.
 Penguin Books.
 London 2000 edition.